weiernt/airbnb-data-compare/README.md

 # Airbnb-data-compare

-Compares relative standing of airbnb user profiles, by comparing their number of reviews, available publically.
-This is compared to the data obtained from http://insideairbnb.com/ .
-Currently uses the May 2020 dataset.

-This only compares with data from listings in Melbourne, Australia.
+Outputs relative standing of user compared to others in Melbourne.

+Uses data openly obtained from http://insideairbnb.com/get-the-data.html.
+Link needs to be manually changed if data is updated, currently using May 2020 dataset.
+This dataset will be accessed with a http request, and saved locally in the same directory as main.py, and will be saved as local.csv.

+Script sums up the unique host_ids' total reviews on each unique listing id, then sorts this list of tuples.
+The input user from the input url is then compared to this sorted list to see how the user's number of reviews stands relative to the list.

-Note that requires the current working directory to be in the main folder (same directory as `main.py`) to work properly.
+Note that the terminal has to be in the same directory as main.py

 # Usage
 ```